bioFAM/mofax/README.md

 #### Model object

-Model object is an instance of a `mofa_model` class that wraps around the HDF5 connection and provides a simple way to address the parts of the trained model such as expectations for factors and for their loadings eliminating the need to traverse the HDF5 file manually.
+Model object is an instance of a `mofa_model` class that wraps around the HDF5 connection and provides a simple way to address the parts of the trained model such as expectations for factors and for their loadings (weights) eliminating the need to traverse the HDF5 file manually.

 #### Model methods